VanillaPlusPlus/VPP-Admin-Tools/README.md

 ## What is Vanilla++:

-Vanilla++ is a DayZ workshop add-on which aims to extend the Vanilla experience by implementing features, and tools which help communities customize their expirence while still allowing for that vanilla DayZ feel.
+Vanilla++ is a DayZ workshop add-on which aims to extend the Vanilla experience by implementing a collection of features, and tools which help communities customize their expirence while still allowing for that vanilla DayZ feel.

 ## Installation: